-Clifford J. Rosky is an experienced lawyer, teacher, writing coach, and author.
-He is a Professor of Law at the University of Utah, where he teaches courses on constitutional law, criminal law, and family law.
-He has developed and conducted judicial training programs on sexual orientation and law, and offered numerous CLE programs at federal and state bar events.
-In 2011, he received the Early Career Faculty Award for combined excellence in scholarship, teaching and service by a junior faculty member.
+Clifford J. Rosky is an experienced lawyer, teacher, and author.
+He is an Associate Professor of Law at the University of Utah, where he teaches courses on constitutional law, criminal law, and family law.
+He has developed and conducted judicial training programs on sexual orientation and law.
+His scholarship has been published in the Yale Journal of Law & Feminism and the Connecticut Law Review.

-After graduating from law school, Cliff served as a law clerk for the Honorable Robert D. Sack on the U.S. Court of Appeals for the Second Circuit.
-He then practiced at the law firms of Covington & Burling and Akin Gump Strauss Hauer & Feld, where he focused on criminal, appellate, and pro bono matters.
-While at Akin Gump, he was recognized as the San Francisco Pro Bono Associate of the Year for his representation of Korean sex trafficking victims.
+Before joining the law school faculty, Clifford practiced as a litigator in the San Francisco offices of Covington & Burling and Akin Gump Strauss Hauer & Feld.
+At both firms, his practice focused on white-collar criminal and appellate matters.
+While at Akin Gump, he was recognized as the San Francisco Pro Bono Associate of the Year for his representation of sex-trafficking victims.